Artin-Schreier-Witt lifts of purely inseparable extensions: Abstract

 \section{Abstract}

 Given a discrete valued field $K$ of positive characteristic, we study the cyclic lifting problem of purely inseparable extensions of the residue field.
 We prove that unlike the mixed characteristic case, cyclic lifts of any finite purely inseparable modular extension exist and show how to explicitly construct them.
 Moreover, given such a residual extension, we prove the existence of Artin-Schreier-Witt lifts of any finite degree.
-This follows from a more general construction based on the notion of $\mathcal{G}$-weaves and $\mathcal{G}$-cyclic extensions where $\mathcal{G}$ is an arbitrary gene over $K$.
-In particular, this gives an affirmative answer to a question in \cite{ramification_survey} as well as implies that there is no cap on the wild ramification index unlike the mixed characteristic case.
+More generally, we show that not only we can construct an arbitrary large degree Artin-Schreier-Witt lifts, but we can also construct the extension in such a way that the intermediate Artin-Schreier extensions are of any ramification type that is admissible by the residue.
+To show this we define the notion of \emph{gene} and explicitly show how to construct $\mathcal{G}$-weaves and $\mathcal{G}$-cyclic extensions where $\mathcal{G}$ is an arbitrary gene over $K$.
+As a consequence, this yields an affirmative answer to a question in \cite{ramification_survey} as well as implies that there is no cap on the wild ramification index unlike the mixed characteristic case.
 We also show some interesting applications such as constructing cyclic lifts of fields that are isomorphic to the tensor product of a purely inseparable modular extension and an Artin-Schreier-Witt extension.
 Finally, we prove a structure theorem of Artin-Schreier-Witt extensions over a discrete valued fields which restricts the ramification type of intermediate field extensions complementing the above results.